Bear Creek

 What: Red, green and gold moss agate

 This agate is of the moss variety with some angel wing and plume found throughout.
-The moss appears in gold, green, red and many combination shades.
-Sometimes the dendritic moss formation develops into a beautiful white plume.

 Agency: Ochoco National Forest